miguecoder/holberton-system_engineering-devops/0x00-shell_basics/README.md

-# Script that print the current working directory
+Script that print the current working director     y